Yahnich/yahnich.github.io/README.md

 - **1.6.0b.** Blood Rite: No longer point-targeted.
 Instead, the ritual follows Bloodseeker and has its radius doubled.
 - **1.6.0b.** Thirst: Bloodseeker gains up to 5/10/15/20 bonus armor based on his missing health.
 - **1.6.0b.** Rupture: The initial burst damage is dealt to all units within 400 units of the target.
 All units affected by the burst damage are affected by Rupture.
+- **1.6.0c.** Reduced Ocelotl missing health damage from 25% to 10/12/14/16%
+- **1.6.0c.** Ocelotl missing health to maximum barrier from 100/133/166/200% to 80/100/120/140%
+- **1.6.0c.** Ocelotl Bloodrage barrier now decays 1.5% of the current value every second.

 ## Pudge
 - **1.6.0b.** Removed Aghanim's Scepter and Shard upgrades.
 - **1.6.0b.** Removed vanilla facets.
--**1.6.0b.**  Meat Hook's remaining cooldown is halved if you did not hit an enemy unit with it.
+- **1.6.0b.**  Meat Hook's remaining cooldown is halved if you did not hit an enemy unit with it.
+- **1.6.0c.** Rot now always deals 70% self-damage to Pudge.
+Rotten Giant increases this damage reduction to 40%.
+- **1.6.0c.** Meat Shield damage negated from 80/140/200/260 to 40/70/100/130.
+- **1.6.0c.** Meat Hook no longer stuns Pudge, he can move freely and units are pulled to his current position, up to the Hook's maximum distance.

 ## Pudge - Rotten Giant
 - **1.6.0b.** Flesh Heap: Flesh Heap grants Pudge an additional 5/6/7/8 maximum health per stack.